 Many Treasures Robbed From The Step Pyramid

-The pyramid - the tallest and massive building of the complex covering 40 acres (16 hectares) that included courtyards, shrines, the priests' living quarters – was unfortunately not protected enough from looters.
+Unfortunately, the pyramid - the tallest and most massive building of the complex covering 40 acres (16 hectares) that included courtyards, shrines, and the priests' living quarters – was not protected enough from looters.

 Statue of Djoser in Cairo Museum.
 This statue was originally in the serdab in the step pyramid complex.
 Egyptian Museum - Copyrighted free use

 A box-like structure (in Arabic: serdab) made of Tura limestone, used in the wealthiest tombs, was discovered during the excavations of the pyramid.
 Within the serdab - with two small holes pierced through its front-facing slope - there was a life-size seated figure of Djoser.

 Archaeologists and other experts consider this sculpture the oldest sculpted royal figure from Egypt.
 The artwork depicts "the king closely wrapped in a long white cloak, probably used in the king's jubilee or heb-sed festival.

 Food offerings and incense would have been placed on an altar before the two small eyeholes in the wall of the serdab, enabling the ka (the spirit of the king) to partake of the spirit substance - while, at the end of the day, the mortuary priests could enjoy the material substance of the offerings."
 1

 Serdab of Djoser's Pyramid.
 Image credit: Jon Bodsworth – source

 Perhaps, the great Pharaoh Djoser is forgotten today.
 Still, his and Imhotep's creation - considered the House of the Soul - created a deep, long-lasting impression for millennia.
 The pyramid of Pharaoh Djoser and its surrounding funeral complex is today recognized worldwide as the first building built entirely of stone.